distributedlife/ensemble-website/source/views/docs/tutorials/getting-started-ii-threejs.md

 This part of the demo is about rendering.
 As such there isn't too much to do with ensemble.
 I'll cover how to wire your rendering engine in and how to respond to state changes.

 For this demo we'll make use of Zepto and we'll use the browserify compatible version.
 Zepto is a lightweight version of jQuery that we use to manipulate the DOM.
 We also need to include the three.js library.
 Three.js doesn't come with an npm package that you can install via NPM.
-I've created one for use with the *ensemble* project.
+We've created one for use with the *ensemble* project.

 ~~~shell